danylosykylinda/TP-KB-221-Danylo-Sykylinda/README.md

+# 2023-09-11

+Added new folder lab_01.
+In the lab_01 folder, one file for laboratory task is added (lab_01.py).

 # 2023-02-11

 Added new folder topic_07.
 In the topic_7 folder, one file for the third task is added (task_3.py) and a folder for the fourth task task_4 with four files calc.py, operations.py, functions.py and calc.log(logs of the program) respectively, which were given in the lecture.
 Two other tasks are reflected in the report.